 Social/Emotional Profile: Students typically require an intense level of adult supervision with regard to their physical and emotional needs.
 Students often require skilled nursing services that are provided within the academic setting.
-Programming of academic content is significantly modified and often supplemented with alternative methods of communication.
+Programming of academic content is significantly modified based on Essential Elements and often supplemented with alternative methods of communication.